 From a service model's perspective, this VPN connection can be seen as a site.
-Let's say that AS B wants to extend some VPN connections for VPN C on AS A. The administrator of AS B can use this service model to order a site on AS A. All connection scenarios could be realized using the features of the current model.
+Let's say that AS B wants to extend some VPN connections for VPN C on AS A. The administrator of AS B can use this service model to order a site on AS A. All connection scenarios could be

+Wu, et al. Standards Track [Page 107] realized using the features of the current model.
 As an example, the figure above shows two physical connections that have logical connections per VPN overlaid on them.
-This could be seen as a dual-homed subVPN scenario.
+This could be seen as a dualhomed subVPN scenario.
 Also, the administrator of AS B will be able to choose the appropriate routing protocol (e.g., E-BGP) to dynamically exchange routes between ASes.